kunal-1207/OpsForge/README.md

    │
    └── CLI
 ```

-The portal is implemented with React / TypeScript, while the CLI is implemented in Go.
+The **React / TypeScript developer portal** provides a web-based platform interface, while the **Go CLI** provides a command-line workflow.

+This creates the foundation for platform-oriented capabilities such as self-service operations and standardized developer workflows.

+---

-Platform Control Plane
+## Control Plane

-The Go control plane separates platform operations from application business logic.
+The platform separates platform operations from application business logic through a dedicated **Go control plane**.

 ```text
 Portal / CLI
      │